Paul Nicholson (businessman): Career

 In his youth he was a prominent amateur rider twice winning the Liverpool Foxhunters steeplechase in 1963 and 1965.
 Later he was President of the Coaching Club (1990–1997).

 In 1980 he was appointed High Sheriff of Durham and Lord Lieutenant in 1997.
 He has published an autobiography entitled "Brewer at Bay published by The Memoir Club".

+Personal life and death

-Nicholson is married to Sarah Bacon, daughter of Sir Edmund Bacon, 13th and 14th Baronet, the premier baronet in the United Kingdom.
+Nicholson was married to Sarah Bacon, daughter of Sir Edmund Bacon, 13th and 14th Baronet, the premier baronet in the United Kingdom.
 They have one daughter, Lucy (b.
 1972).

 Already a Knight Bachelor, Nicholson was appointed Knight Commander of the Royal Victorian Order (KCVO) in the 2011 Birthday Honours.

+Nicholson died on 17 January 2025, at the age of 86.